-"People have [feelings] about your company based on the experiences that they have had with a brand," Marin told Business News Daily. "[For example,] a well-designed logo and website inspires confidence because it looks professional.
+"People have [feelings] about your company based on the experiences that they have had with a brand," Marin told Business News Daily.
+"A well-designed logo and website inspires confidence because it looks professional.
 If a company is willing to focus on creating a clean and functional design that is easy to use, then that could be an indicator of what using their product might be like."

 "Great design not only conceptually reflects the mission of your company, but also, functionally, it's the embodiment of that concept," added Ty Walrod, CEO of Bright Funds, an all-in-one corporate program for donating, matching and volunteering.

 When you're thinking about what your online brand presence should look like, Sletten said it's important to be consistent, but not repetitive.

-"The best brands, large and small, feel more like real, multifaceted personalities than collections of graphical elements," Sletten said.
-Think about the qualities that are unique to your business and that could authentically and attractively represent your brand.
-Then let those qualities drive everything, from your logo and website to your Instagram feed and even your storefront, packaging and customer service."
+"The best brands ... feel more like real, multifaceted personalities than collections of graphical elements," Sletten said.
+"Think about the qualities that are unique to your business and that could attractively represent your brand.
+Then let those qualities drive your logo and website to your Instagram feed and even your storefront, packaging and customer service."

 "Bright Funds, for example, aims to make the experience of giving delightful and rewarding," Walrod said.
 "As such, our brand created a sense of positivity and empowerment through our use of bright colors, illustrations and photography."